awsaf49/sfr-covid19-detection/README.md

 │       └── train_study_level.csv
 ```

-In case you are wondering to have a look at complete directort structure, you can see it in [data_structure.txt](https://github.com/awsaf49/sfr-covid19-detection/blob/main/data_structure.txt)
+In case you are wondering to have a look at complete directory structure, you can see it in [data_structure.txt](https://github.com/awsaf49/sfr-covid19-detection/blob/main/data_structure.txt)

 After this run `prepare_data.py`.
 It does the following
 - Read training data from RAW_DATA_DIR (specified in SETTINGS.json)